Downtown more than pulling its weight

 According to recently released numbers, downtown Lee’s Summit businesses that pay into the Community Improvement District penny tax recorded more than $32 million in sales during the calendar year 2016.

-The CID is averaging nearly $25,000 per month, which translates to a quarter- million dollars in sales at our retail, restaurants, taverns and in other areas of our downtown, proving month after month to be a small but mighty business district.
+The CID is averaging nearly $25,000 per month, which translates to $2.5 million in sales at our retail, restaurants, taverns and in other areas of our downtown, proving month after month to be a small but mighty business district.

 The numbers blow the forecast amounts out of the water.